 There are many reasons why a business might choose to hire a digital marketing consultant.
 For most, it’s a fantastic decision.
-More than 90% of people visit search engines and social media before trusting a brand.
-And that’s just one of the reasons why investing in digital marketing is highly recommended.
+More than 90% of people find brands via search engines and social media.
+And that’s just one of the reasons why investing in digital marketing is so important.

-But how can you determine which consultant to hire and whether they’re a good fit for your organisation?
-Well, a good place to start is their skills set.
-After all, it all comes down to the individual needs of your business.
+But how do you know which consultant to hire and whether they’re the right fit for your business?
+Well, a good place to start is their skill set.
+After all, the decision comes down to the individual needs of your business.

-In this blog post, you will learn about the skills of a digital marketing consultant and why having professional advice in these key areas of digital will prove useful for your business.
+In this blog post, you will learn about the skills of a digital marketing consultant and why having professional advice in these critical areas of digital will benefit your business.

 From content marketing and SEO to email marketing and e-commerce, we’ve covered all the skills so you can confidently choose the right person for the job.